createdbymp/splunk_on_aws/README.md

 ## Introduction

 Setting up Splunk Enterprise on AWS introduces a dynamic synergy between a leading log management platform and a cloud environment designed for agility and scale.
 This strategic integration empowers organizations to efficiently manage their data, enabling them to actionable insights and drive business outcomes.
 In this guide, we will walk through the process of deploying Splunk Enterprise on AWS, from selecting the appropriate instance type and configuring security groups, to optimizing storage options and ensuring high availability.
+I want to mention, you can also use Amazon Lightsail.
+Amazon Lightsail will manage your instances and resources rather you configuring them yourselves.

 ## Resources